RydbirkJr/RoboSolver/report/report.md

 #Introduction
 ##Ricochet Robots
-Beskrivelse af spillet
+Beskrivelse af spillet, problemstilling
-- Bevæger sig som rooks i skak

-##Goals
+Mål for diverse solvers

 ##Baseline
 Let *n* be the dimensions of the board where *n = 16*.
 Let *F* be the set of fields where *F[i,j]* refers to the field at position *(i,j)* starting from the top-left corner.
 Each field contains information about obstacles in each direction.
-Let *R* be the set of robots, let *GR* be the Goal Robot to reach the goal and let *OR* (Obstacle Robots) be the set of Robots $\in R - \{GR\}$.
+Let *R* be the set of robots, let *GR* be the Goal Robot to reach the goal and let *OR* be the set of Obstacle Robots $\in R - \{GR\}$.

-A robot state refers to the position of the robot and the required moves to reach the destination, while a game state refers to the complete set of robot states for a current configuration.
+A robot state refers to the position of the robot and the required moves to reach the state, while a game state refers to the complete set of robot states for a current configuration.

-The set of directional indicators, *D* refers to the possible directions on the gameboard.
+The set of directional indicators *D* refers to the possible directions on the gameboard.
 Thus $D = \{ North, East, South, West \}$.

 Each algorithm is given the board of fields *F*, the set of Robots *R* and the goal to reach *G* as input.